V4Fire/Client/src/components/super/i-block/mods/README.md

 }
 ```

-Note that the `mods` field is created as a "system" field, i.e., no changes to its properties will cause the component to
+Please note that the `mods` field is created as "system",
+meaning that any changes to its properties will not cause the component to be re-rendered.
-be re-rendered.
-However, the associated CSS class will still be assigned to the component root element.
-This is especially
+However, the associated CSS class will still be assigned to the root element of the component.
-useful when we are working in the context of a functional component, which in principle never updates its template after the first render.
+This is especially useful when working in the context of a functional component that,
+in principle, never updates its template after the initial render.

 ```
-/// Changing the `opened` modifier won't re-render the template
+/// Changing the `opened` modifier won't cause the template to be re-rendered
 < template v-if = mods.opened === 'true'
   ...
 ```